drhsqlite/fossil-mirror/www/server/any/cgi.md

 #### Apache mod_cgi and `CONTENT_LENGTH`

-In version 2.4.59, Apache's `mod_cgi` stopped relaying the Content-Length header in the HTTP reply from CGIs back to clients.
+At some point in its 2.4.x family, Apache's `mod_cgi` stopped relaying the Content-Length header in the HTTP reply from CGIs back to clients.
 However, Fossil clients prior to 2024-04-17 depended on seeing the Content-Length header and were unable to handle HTTP replies without one.
 The change in Apache behavior caused "fossil clone" and "fossil